nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Meal Companion is designed for NUS students staying in hostels on campus.
 It caters to the various needs of these busy students, including healthier meal options, easier meal planning and faster meal preparation.
 Read on to find out the features that will help you to achieve a more sustainable and healthy lifestyle!

-## Why Meal Companion?
+## Product Information and Feature Overview

 Cooking is a commitment.
 It's hard to buy exactly the right amount of ingredients especially when you're cooking for one, and even if you can stomach eating the same recipe every day for a week, the ingredients run out at different times!
 Most people, when faced with this problem, will simply throw out whatever goes bad and go back to their daily trips to canteens, hawkers, or resturaunts.
 And, that's where Meal Companion comes in!
 Here's how we improve upon the experience of commonly used recipe sources.
+In fact, if you are excited to find out more, jump straight to [Features](#features) to find out more!

 ### Versus Traditional Recipe Books